kaitoy/pcap4j/README.md

    This step is optional, you can skip this step.
 4. Clone the Pcap4J repository<br>
    Execute the following command: `git clone git@github.com:kaitoy/pcap4j.git`<br>
-   If you skipped the step 3, download the repository as a [zip ball](https://github.com/kaitoy/pcap4j/zipball/master)
+   If you skipped the step 3, download the repository as a [zip ball](https://github.com/kaitoy/pcap4j/zipball/master) and extract it.
 5. Import the Eclipse project<br>
    In the Eclipse, select [File] > [Import]  to open the "Import" wizard.
    Select [General] > [Existing Projects into Workspace] and